 - A comprehensive understanding of scientific skills, including critical review of the scientific literature, and design and analysis of laboratory or field studies.

-Upon completion of the course, you will have gained the analytical skills, the understanding, the confidence and the language to progress your career within a wide range of organisations, such as zoos, national parks, universities and government departments worldwide.
+Upon completion of the MSc in Wild Animal Biology, you will have gained the analytical skills, the understanding, the confidence and the language to progress your career within a wide range of organisations, such as zoos, national parks, universities, conservation organisations and government departments worldwide.